top of page

 Price:

-Firefly - after Tokyo Blues - obtained the 'Francisco Guerrero Marín' award in the 'XXX Young Composers Award SGAE-CNDM Foundation 2019.
-First performance was given by KOEN 2 Ensemble, conducted by José Ramón Encinar, at 400 Auditorium in the Queen Sofia National Museum Art Centre, Madrid, on November 18, 2019.
-Is dedicated to Thomas Adès.
+Firefly —after Tokyo Blues— was awarded the Third Prize “Francisco Guerrero Marín” at the prestigious 30th Young Composers Award of the SGAE–CNDM Foundation (Spain, 2019).
+First performance was given by the KOAN 2 Ensemble, conducted by José Ramón Encinar, at the 400 Auditorium of the Queen Sofía National Museum Art Centre, Madrid (Spain), on November 18, 2019.